svetaku/MT_Evaluation/README.md

    - The original English texts, their human translations, and machine translations were manually aligned at the sentence level to create a reference dataset for evaluation.

 4. **Evaluation**:
-   - The quality of machine translations was assessed using the BLEU (Bilingual Evaluation Understudy) metric, comparing machine translations against human translations.
+   - The quality of machine translations was assessed using the BLEU and COMET metrics, comparing machine translations against human translations.

 5. **Analysis**:
-   - Statistical analysis was performed to compare the BLEU scores obtained from different prompts across various fields, aiming to determine the most effective prompt for each field.
+   - Statistical analysis was performed to compare the BLEU and COMET scores obtained from different prompts across various fields, aiming to determine the most effective prompt for each field.